awslabs/aws-well-architected-labs/content/Sustainability/200_Labs/200_different_datasets_and_their_use_case/Module_1/2_create_role.md

 ![review role](/Sustainability/200_different_datasets_and_their_use_case/Module_1/Images/7_8_review_role.png)
 ![review role](/Sustainability/200_different_datasets_and_their_use_case/Module_1/Images/7_9_role_create.png)

-We will use this role int he next steps of the lab.
+You will use this role int he next steps of the lab.
 Let's explore the dataset!

 **Click on *Next Step* to continue to the next module.**